sophielansweeper/embedded-workflow-builder-docs/docs/connectors/woo-commerce.md

 Authenticate requests to Woo Commerce with values obtained from your wordpress site.

+WooCommerce operates through your Wordpress site's built in API.
+To get started with WooCommerce, install the WooCommerce plugin on your Wordpress site.

+Once installed, you will see a navigation item for the plugin in your [Wordpress Admin Dashboard](https://wordpress.com/log-in?redirect_to=https%3A%2F%2Fwordpress.com%2Fwp-admin%2F)
+Under the settings tab, navigate to advanced and you will see a section on "page setup".
+Click into REST API, and you will be greeted with a screen to generate API keys.
+Add a new key and give it a description, make sure to take note of the **Consumer Key**, and the **Consumer Secret**.

+When you add a WooCommerce step to an integration, a connection config variable will be created automatically for you:

+Enter the **Consumer Key** and **Consumer Secret** that you previously noted, and you should be ready to start creating WooCommerce integrations.

+For additional information regarding authentication, please refer to the [WooCommerce docs](https://woocommerce.github.io/woocommerce-rest-api-docs/#authentication).

 | Input           | Comments                                                      | Default |
 | --------------- | ------------------------------------------------------------- | ------- |
 | Consumer Key    |                                                               |         |